JerryDBailey/Paylocity-Bug-ChallengeJDB/SampleTestCases.md

-## Full Detail Bug Reports Have Been Filed Under Issues
+## Full Detail Bug Reports Have Been Logged Under Issues